derteufelqwe/pluginannotation/readme.md

 You have a class `Command1` which implements `CommandExecutor` and has the `@MCCommand` annotation.
 If you compile the project the AP will see the class and register the command.
 Nice.
 If you now remove the `@MCCommand` annotation and recompile the project the AP will not see `Command1` as it doesn't contain valid annotations.
-As it's invisible to the AP it won't update the plugin.yml unless your compilation includes another `@MC...` annotation.
-To prevent errors and constant full recompilations you can add `@MCDontIgnore` to the class to tell the AP that there is something.
+Because it's invisible to the AP it won't update the plugin.yml unless your compilation includes another `@MC...` annotation.
+To prevent errors and constant full recompilations you can add `@MCDontIgnore` to the class to tell the AP that there is a class.

 #6 Boundaries
 - You need to have at least one annotated class in your compilation, otherwise the Annotation